-If you’re managing pay-per-click campaigns, the Google AdWords Editor is a really handy (but fundamentally limited) free tool provided by Google to help you with certain PPC tasks.
+If you’re managing pay-per-click campaigns, the Google Ads Editor is a really handy (but fundamentally limited) free tool provided by Google to help you with certain PPC tasks.
 It’s a free, desktop-based application, currently in the 10th version of the tool (check out the changelog here and get the application itself here).

 Now that you know what AWE is and isn’t helpful for, you can learn to use the tool and likely get a lot of value out of it.
 Google has their usual combination of helpful (but relatively dry) documentation on the tool here, offering tutorials on subjects such as:

 In addition to the standard uses of Google Ads Editor for more “vanilla” campaign management tasks, here are a few good resources for specific applications of the Google Ads Editor functionality: